John Garfield is a Fighter, Inspires Hollywood’s Future Rebels, Asks for His Man-Maker, and Just May Give You $200.

 Finally, Julie made his way back to Robbe, stopping to work the wheat harvest in Nebraska along the way, where Julie unfortunately contracted typhoid fever from drinking dirty well water.

-But the positive side was that when Julie came home in desperate need of a nurse, Robbe was there for him.
+The positive side of the sickness was that when Julie came home in desperate need of a nurse, Robbe was there for him.
 The experience of missing Julie and nursing him back to health did the trick: Robbe and Julie were officially a couple.

 Robbe Seidman remembered that: